Gary M. Segura is the Dean of the Luskin School of Public Affairs at UCLA.

 Earlier work has been published in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, and the Annual Review of Political Science, among many others.

-EMPLOYMENT SCAM ALERT: UCLA Health Recruitment is currently being targeted by scam artists through external job board sites.
+EMPLOYMENT SCAM ALERT: UCLA is sometimes targeted by scam artists through external job board sites.
 If you feel you received bogus emails and offers from someone claiming to be Dean Gary Segura, please see this document to review some tips in order to avoid becoming targeted.

 Segura served as an expert witness on the nature of political power in all three of landmark LGBT marriage rights cases in 2013 and 2015, Windsor v.
 United States, Hollingsworth v Perry, and the historic Obergefell v.
 Hodges, which recognized marriage equality as a constitutionally protected right.
 He has provided expert testimony on discrimination in both voting rights cases and LGBT civil rights cases, and filed amicus curiae briefs on subjects as diverse as marriage equality and affirmative action.